 As I mentioned in my article, A Wealth of Knowledge and Information, today I am focusing on my Kautz side of the family tree.

-Here, Charles is pictured with many relatives in about 1910.
-This picture is taken at his parent’s dining room table.
-Include in the picture are: (L to R) Christian Kautz (Charles’ father), Henry and Frieda Kautz (Charles’ half brother and his wife), Anna Teiml Kautz (Charles’ mother), Charles Kautz and Helen Kautz (Charles’ sister)
+According to census records, Christian was a carpet layer, showing a family tradition.
+His son Charles and both of his grandson’s Raymond and William followed in his footsteps.
+Here, Christian is pictured with many relatives in about 1910.
+This picture is taken at their dining room table.
+Include in the picture are: (L to R) Christian Kautz, Henry and Frieda Kautz (Christian’son and his wife), Anna Teiml Kautz (Christian’s second wife), Charles Kautz and Helen Kautz (Christian’s children with Anna Teiml).

 This photograph, taken approximately 1919 is on the Kautz family farm.
-Including in the picture are: Christian (Charles’ Dad), Lloyd (Charles’ brother in law), Charles holding his oldest son Raymond, Mellie (Charles’ wife), Anna Teiml Kautz (Charles’ mother) and four neighbor children.
+Including in the picture are: Christian, Lloyd (Christian’s son-in-law), Charles holding his oldest son Raymond, Mellie (Charles’ wife), Anna Teiml Kautz (Christian’s wife) and four neighbor children.

-Charles died in August of 1963 of colon cancer and is buried with his family at Woodlawn Cemetery in Forest Park, Illinois.
+Christian died on November 5, 1920.
+He is buried with his family at Woodlawn Cemetery in Forest Park, Illinois.